Animal Planet (Polish TV channel)

 Animal Planet is a Polish television channel and was launched in Poland in October 1997.
-From the very beginning the channel broadcast documentaries devoted to animals and wildlife.
+From the very beginning the U.S. network broadcast documentaries devoted to animals and wildlife.
 The broadcast of the channel was created specially for the needs of the Polish market.

 In September 2003, the channel updated its logo and got a new slogan - "Wciągnie cię".
 The change was accompanied by a new schedule and an advertising campaign.

 On 1 October 2008, the channel scrapped the old Animal Planet logo with an elephant and a globe and started using the new logo which had previously been introduced in the United States.

 On 9 September 2009, a second channel based on this brand was launched: Animal Planet HD.
 The channel's layout was different from the Animal Planet's SD channel, although the channels broadcast similar programs.

 In February 2012, Animal Planet became the producer of Animal Planet – Niepojęty świat zwierząt.